gbgabiola/100DaysOfCode/r1-log.md

 ## Day 44: July 23, Monday
 **Today's Progress**: I started learning flexbox more in depth and I learned a lot of tricks in positioning items, and most of it can be done in flexbox.

+## Day 45: July 25, Wednesday
+**Today's Progress**: Update natours popup project and used flexbox on it.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: